-At the end of an oil & gas field life the structures have to be decommissioned and, in the main, most of these will be completely removed.
+At the end of an oil & gas field life the structures have to be decommissioned and, very often most of these will be completely removed.
 However, in some instances authorisation may be given to leave structures or infrastructure in situ on the seabed.
+Subject to the approval of a decomossioning programme.
+Suitable safeguards to mitigate risk will be required.

 At the first Ministerial Meeting of the OSPAR Commission (Commission for the Protection of the Marine Environment of the North East Atlantic) in 1998, a binding Decision was agreed which set the rules to be applied to the disposal of offshore installations at sea.
 Under the Decision, there is a prohibition on the dumping and leaving wholly or partly in place of offshore installations.